shampun511/final-project/README.md

-command $help will show you all available commands
+command $info will show you all available commands